 Do you know what red flags to look for in the interview process?
 Although there are general ideas about this, you should also make it personal.
 Consider what issues have been a source of conflict for your church and staff in the past so you can avoid them in future hires.

 - Be wary of any candidate who seems evasive or unwilling to answer questions directly.
-It’s important to be able to trust your pastor.
+It’s important to be able to trust your new pastor.
 If they’re not being upfront from the start, that’s cause for concern.

-- Pay attention to how the candidate interacts with other people.
+- Pay attention to how the pastoral candidate interacts with other people.
 A good pastor should treat everyone with respect and kindness.
 If the candidate seems tense or combative, that could be a sign that they’re not well-suited for pastoral work.

-- Make sure the candidate is actually interested in the position – in other words, this is a true calling to YOUR church, not just a job.
+- Make sure the pastoral candidate is actually interested in the position – in other words, this is a true calling to YOUR church, not just a job.
 If they seem disinterested or unenthusiastic, that’s a sign that they’re not fully committed to the role.

 Finally, be sure to ask follow-up questions if anything raises red flags during the interview.
 It’s always better to take extra time and do your due diligence than end up with a poor fit.